-- Dividends eligible for the dividends received deduction (section 245(a)(10)); - Certain gains (section 865(h)); or - Certain income from a U.S.-owned foreign corporation (section 904(g)(10)).
+- Dividends eligible for the dividends received deduction (section 245(a)(10)). - Certain gains (section 865(h)). - Certain income from a U.S.-owned foreign corporation (section 904(g)(10)).
 See Regulations section 1.904-5(m)(7) for an example.

 Important: The corporation must compute a separate foreign tax credit limitation for any such income for which it claims benefits under a treaty, using a separate Form 1118 for each amount of re-sourced income from a treaty country.
+On each Form 1118, check the box for income re-sourced by treaty at the top of page 1 and identify the applicable country in the space provided.